LDSA next event

 A three-course Christmas dinner will be served by the attentive staff, before guests can enjoy music from a local band.

-The current president will be attending with a special guest and maybe other well-known guests too.
+The current presidents should be attending with a club special guest and maybe other well-known guests.

 Our popular raffle will be held later in the evening, when guests will find out who wins a signed shirt and other superb prizes, before the night ends with 'You'll Never Walk Alone'.

 Guests will be able to take photographs throughout the evening with our celebrities and silverware.

 Invitations will be sent out nearer the time of any events and tickets priced accordingly - usual restrictions apply as per LDSA terms and conditions.
 Please email firstname.lastname@example.org for further information.